zvigrinberg/Tekton-pipelines/README.md

 # Tekton-pipelines

-This repo will contain both tekton tasks and pipeline
+This repo will contain both tekton tasks and pipelines